Sulfur cycle: Biologically and thermochemically driven sulfate reduction

 BSR and TSR occur at different depths.
 BSR takes place in low-temperature environments, which are shallower settings such as oil and gas fields.
 BSR can also take place in modern marine sedimentary environments such as stratified inland seas, continental shelves, organic-rich deltas, and hydrothermal sediments which have intense microbial sulfate reduction because of the high concentration of dissolved sulfate in the seawater.
 Additionally, the high amounts of hydrogen sulfide found in oil and gas fields is thought to arise from the oxidation of petroleum hydrocarbons by sulfate.
 Such reactions are known to occur by microbial processes but it is generally accepted that TSR is responsible for the bulk of these reactions, especially in deep or hot reservoirs.
 Thus, TSR occurs in deep reservoirs where the temperatures are much higher.
 BSR is geologically instantaneous in most geologic settings, while TSR occurs at rates in the order of hundreds of thousands of years.
 Although much slower than BSR, even TSR appears to be a geologically fairly fast process.

 BSR in shallow environments and TSR in deep reservoirs are key processes in the oceanic sulfur cycle.
 Approximately, 10% (of the total gas) of H2S is produced in BSR settings, whereas 90% of the H2S is produced in TSR settings.
 If there is more than a few percent of H2S in any deep reservoir, then it is assumed that TSR has taken over.
-This is due to the fact that thermal cracking of hydrocarbons doesn't provide more than a couple percent of H2S.
+This is due to the fact that thermal cracking of hydrocarbons doesn't provide more than 3% of H2S.
 The amount of H2S is affected by several factors such as, the availability of organic reactants and sulfate and the presence/availability of base and transition metals.